-A new levy on sugary beverages was introduced to decrease diabetes, obesity and other related diseases and is known as the Health Promotion Levy (HPL) or commonly referred to as sugar tax.
-HPL has been effective as from 1 April 2018.
-The rate is 2.1 cents per gram of sugar content that exceeds 4.0 grams per 100 ml.
+From 1 April 2018, a health promotion levy on sugary beverages was introduced to decrease diabetes, obesity and other related diseases and is known as the Health Promotion Levy (HPL), commonly referred to as sugar tax.
+The rate is currently set at ZAR2.21 per gram of sugar content that exceeds 4.0 grams per 100 ml.
 The first 4.0 grams per 100 ml are exempt from the HPL.

 For the purposes of HPL, sugar content means both intrinsic and added sugar and other sweetening matter.
 This levy is applicable to both identified imported products and locally manufactured products.

 HPL on imported products is levied when it is cleared for home consumption and HPL on locally manufactured products is payable by the South African manufacturers.
 HPL is not payable on sugar beverages that are exported or used in the process of manufacture of other dutiable goods.

 Transfer duty is payable on the transfer of immovable property unless the supply of the property is subject to VAT.
 The person acquiring the property must pay the transfer duty.
-The following rates apply with effect from 1 March 2020:
+The following rates apply with effect from 1 March 2021:

-- If the value of the property is less than ZAR1 million 0% - If the value of the property exceeds ZAR1 million, but not ZAR1.375 million - 3% on the value above ZAR1 million - If the value of the property exceeds ZAR1.375 million but not ZAR1.925 million - ZAR11,250 + 6% of the value above ZAR1.375 million - If the value of the property exceeds ZAR1.925 million but not ZAR2.475 million - ZAR44,250 + 8% of the value above ZAR1.925 million - If the value of the property exceeds ZAR2.475 million but not ZAR11 million ZAR88,250 + 11% of the value above ZAR2.475 million

-If the value of the property exceeds ZAR11 million - ZAR1.02 million + 13% of the value above ZAR11 million
+- if the value of the property is less than ZAR1 million 0% - if the value of the property exceeds ZAR1 million, but not ZAR1.375 million - 3% on the value above ZAR1 million - if the value of the property exceeds ZAR1.375 million but not ZAR1.925 million ZAR11,250 + 6% of the value above ZAR1.375 million - if the value of the property exceeds ZAR1.925 million but not ZAR2.475 million ZAR44,250 + 8% of the value above ZAR1.925 million - if the value of the property exceeds ZAR2.475 million but not ZAR11 million - ZAR88,250 + 11% of the value above ZAR2.475 million - if the value of the property exceeds ZAR11 million - ZAR1.026 million + 13% of the value above ZAR11 million.